Gratacos/Gratacos.github.io/Hobbies.md

 # Hiking

-I’m an avid hiker.
-Even though I’m currently car-less in St. Louis, I always take the opportunity to hike with friends or in my vacations.
+I’m an avid hiker and always take the opportunity to hike with friends or in my vacations.
 There is something about being away from society while remaining energized in a calm, but serene environment that is unparalleled by any other activity.
 Not to mention that it provides ample opportunities to find wildlife and landscapes to photograph.

 ![Foto](/assets/el-toro.jpg){: width="1000" }